Recipes & Cooking

 “I love this soup because it’s ready to eat in 30 minutes, the coconut milk and curry make this soup really delicious and burst with flavor,” shares dietitian Rebecca Clyde, MS, RDN.
 Pair it with a whole wheat baguette for a light fall dinner.
 Ready in less than 30 minutes and freezable, so make a double batch and save half for later this winter.
 Make sure you know these 10 ways to get your pumpkin spice fix that don’t include a Starbucks run.

 These Southwestern-inspired enchiladas with pumpkin sauce were developed by Liz Weiss, MS, RDN, host of the Liz’s Healthy Table podcast and blog.
 Versatile pumpkin is packed with vitamin A and fiber, and it’s the secret ingredient in this easy rib-sticking vegetarian recipe.
 Instead of using plain enchilada sauce and Weiss mixes in canned pumpkin puree.
 It adds a subtle sweetness to the sauce and a burst of good nutrition.

 Pumpkin Alfredo Penne Pasta

-If you pick your own pumpkins this fall, here are 11 things to know before you hit the patch.
+If you pick your own pumpkins this fall, make sure you know the best pumpkin patch in every state.
 When you’re ready for dinner, check out Molly Cleary, MS, RD, CDN, the blogger behind MollyCleary.com.
 She offers a lightened up Alfredo pasta with beta-carotene-rich pumpkin.
 Fiber and antioxidants are boosted from the whole wheat pasta, spinach, and onions.
 Protein provided by soy milk, lean chicken, and pumpkin seeds.